almereyda/awesome-starred/README.md

 - [berty/berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network
 - [qaul/qaul.net](https://github.com/qaul/qaul.net) - Internet Independent Wireless Mesh Communication App
-- [termux/termux-packages](https://github.com/termux/termux-packages) - A build system and primary set of packages for Termux.
+- [termux/termux-packages](https://github.com/termux/termux-packages) - A package build system for Termux.
 - [emansih/FireflyMobile](https://github.com/emansih/FireflyMobile) - Mobile Application for Firefly III written in Kotlin
 - [guardianproject/haven](https://github.com/guardianproject/haven) - Haven is for people who need a way to protect their personal spaces and possessions without compromising their own privacy, through an Android app and on-device sensors
 - [friimaind/pi-hole-droid](https://github.com/friimaind/pi-hole-droid) - Pi-hole Droid is an unofficial app that connects to your Pi-hole to show charts and statistics.